Guides

 Arnaud de Leveleye

-After having climbed the highest peak in every country in the American continent, while using his bicycle as a sole means of transportation, Arnaud ended his journey in Iceland, where he decided to rest his leathered buttocks and became a fully certified hard ice and alpine trekking guide through the Association of Icelandic Mountain guides.
+Setting out on an extraordinary adventure, Arnaud climbed the highest peak in every country in the Americas, relying solely on his bicycle as his means of transportation.
+He ended his journey in Iceland, where he chose to settle, giving his leathered buttocks a well-earned rest and becoming a fully certified Hard Ice and Alpine Trekking Guide through the Association of Icelandic Mountain Guides (AIMG).

 UK guide